kfjahnke/zimt/README.md

 # zimt - C++ template library to process n-dimensional arrays with multithreaded SIMD code

-zimt is the German word for cinnamon, and it sounds vaguely like SIMD.
-It should imply something spicy and yummy, and apart from the silly pun there is no deaper meaning.
+Zimt is the German word for cinnamon, and it sounds vaguely like SIMD.
+It should imply something spicy and yummy, and apart from the silly pun there is no deeper meaning.

 The code in this library is based on code from my library [vspline](https://bitbucket.org/kfj/vspline/ "git repository of the vspline library").
 I found that the tools I developed there to process n-dimensional arrays with multithreaded SIMD code would be useful outside of a b-spline library's context, and that I might be better off letting go of the [vigra](http://ukoethe.github.io/vigra/ "The VIGRA Computer Vision Library") library, which I use in vspline for data handling and small aggregates.